 The most important aspect of getting involved with ATV drag racing is to find out which events happen near your hometown every year.
 If you happen to live in SoCal you can always find a good hill climb race or flat sand race in Glamis.
 If you live in Montana it might be easier to find a local dragway for drag racing ATVs on asphalt .
 To get the most out of the sport, and to remain interested for the long run, it takes knowledge of what is popular in your neck of the woods.

-ATV Dragster – each type of racing requires a slightly different build.
+ATV Dragsters – each type of ATV race requires a slightly different build.
 On Asphalt the frame can be slightly lower to the ground to reduce drag, sand clearance isn’t a concern.
 Hill climbing requires as much weight placed forward as possible to help with traction on the way up.
-Dirt racing, tractor pulling and mud bogging require consideration to keeping the dirt away from critical components like the radiator since the dirt is more likely to be wet or sticky.
+Dirt racing and mud bogging suggest modifying your ATV to keep dirt away from parts like the radiator because the dirt is more likely to be wet or sticky.

-Drag Banshee – You’ll need a donor ATV to modify and though you can find different makes of custom ATVs the Yamaha Banshee based dragster has become extremely popular over the years.
-The Spiderman drag ATV you see featured in this article is based on the Banshee frame and is capable of a 1/8th mile 5 second run at over 140 MPH.
+Fan Favorite Drag Banshees – For starters you’ll need a donor ATV to modify and though you can find different makes of custom ATVs the Yamaha Banshee based dragster has become extremely popular.
+The Spiderman drag ATV you see featured here is based on the Banshee frame and is capable of a 1/8th mile 5 second run at over 140 MPH.
 The stock engine was replaced with a heavily modified R1X snowmobile engine and nothing much was left stock but it is a great build none the less.

-ATV Drag Racing Association – The ATVDRA (www.atvdra.com) is an excellent source of official ATV drag racing information, make sure to check them out before spending a fortune on ATV engine parts or custom frame work.
+ATV Drag Racer – (www.atvdragracer.com) is an excellent source of fun ATV drag racing information, make sure to check them out before spending a fortune on ATV engine parts or custom frame work.
 You may not want to build a generic ATV for all types of racing after seeing what others are doing.
 There are some exceptional dedicated builds out there which brings me to my last tip…